OSDeploy/GitBook/osmedia/knowledge/servicing-stacks.md

 ### Apply the Servicing Stack First

 After installing KB4132216 Servicing Stack Update for Windows 10 1607, the Add-Package log is a nice 62MB!
-When reviewing the log, I see the same Parent Package KB4132216 checked, and because it was installed, the Cumulative Update was installed properly.
+When reviewing the log, I see that the Parent Package is checked first.
+Since the Parent Package \(SSU\) KB4132216 is installed first, the Cumulative Update is now installed properly.

 ```
 Appl: detect Parent, Package: Package_for_RollupFix~31bf3856ad364e35~amd64~~14393.2312.1.14, Parent: Package_for_KB4132216~31bf3856ad364e35~amd64~~10.0.1.0, Disposition = Detect, VersionComp: EQ, BuildComp: GE, RevisionComp: GE, Exist: present